 Insurance premiums are earned pro rata over the terms of the policies.
 Insurance policy fees are earned as of the effective date of the policy.
 Upon cancellation, any unearned premium is refunded to the insured.
-Insurance premiums written include gross policy fees of \$13.5 million, \$13.3 million and \$7.1 million for the years ended December 31, 2011, 2010, and 2009, respectively.
+Insurance premiums written include gross policy fees of \$11.8 million, \$13.5 million and \$13.3 million for the years ended December 31, 2012, 2011, and 2010, respectively.
+Insurance premiums on monthly reporting workers' compensation policies are earned on the conclusion of the monthly coverage period.
+Deposit premiums for workers' compensation policies are earned upon the expiration of the policy.